 Our teaching staff is continually seeking ways to improve their skills and the instructional program.
 Teacher training priorities are identified each year, and teachers and administrators participate in District and school-level in-service programs.
 All elementary schools are provided one shortened day per week for site-based in-services related to specific school goals.
 All schools participate in annual August in-services, after-school in-services, and various conferences throughout the year.
 Most teachers have been GLAD trained, Thinking Map and Write from the Beginning trained and are using strategies in their classrooms throughout the year.
 In 2021-2022, our district adopted new Science curriculum.
 For grades Kindergarten through sixth, we adopted Savvas.
 In 2019-20 Studies Weekly was adopted along with Discovery for 6th grade in the area of Social Studies.
 With each adoption there is professional development provided connected to the implementation of the program to address state standards.
 Textbooks and supplements are being used, along with the pacing guides designed by the publisher and Assistant Superintendent of Educational Services.
-Presently, our teachers are being trained in Thinking Maps as well as Write From the Beginning, Most teachers have been trained in Explicit Direct Instruction (EDI) through DataWorks, iReady is our program this year that we are using as a diagnostic and for learning support in both math and reading.
+Presently, our teachers are being trained in Thinking Maps as well as Write From the Beginning.
+Most teachers have been trained in Explicit Direct Instruction (EDI) through DataWorks. iReady is our program this year that we are using as a diagnostic and for learning support in both math and reading.
 Students take the diagnostic at the beginning of the school year and work toward improving their skills by spending at least 45 minutes each week in each subject.
 When students earn 70% or higher for passing rates, their proficiency levels increase.
 The program is individually designed to help students with skills at their levels.
 The students then take benchmarks throughout the year to monitor progress.
+We offer rewards for students who are meeting their iReady goals each month as well as at each trimester.